DLTK's Bible Activities for Kids

 - Open up the construction paper.

-- Use a glue stick to trace around the heart shape on one side of
+- Use a glue stick to trace around the cross shape on one side of

 the construction paper